chriswebb09/To-Do-List-Extension-ios-0616/README.md

 ## Advanced (Optional)

 ### Reordering
 Find a way to enable users to reorder lists and items.
-[This tutorial](https://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture) will be of help.
+There are multiple ways to accomplish this.
+Think about user experience and design.
+How would you want to reorder a list?
+One way would be to use gesture recognizers.
+This [tutorial](https://www.raywenderlich.com/63089/cookbook-moving-table-view-cells-with-a-long-press-gesture) walks you through what's called a long press gesture recognizer.
+If you choose this way read [Apple's documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIGestureRecognizer_Class/) before using the recognizers to get a better idea of what you're working with.

 ### Expanding table view cells
 Instead of displaying a task's sub-items as table view cells when the task is tapped, expand the task's cell and display the sub-items within that cell.
 This will be an exercise in googling.
 Look for Cocoapods to help you accomplish this portion of the assignment.